Boston Non-importation agreement: Impact of the agreement

 All in all, the Boston Non-importation agreement cannot be considered a huge success.
 Firstly, not many colonies had signed up to this boycott.
 For example, southern colonies refused to take any part in this initiative.
 Secondly, self-interests, smuggling and breaches of the agreement by many merchants and traders also from Boston undermined the initiative even more.

 One of such cheating importers was John Hancock, who was a merchant, statesman, and a patriot of the American Revolution.
 He had his captains' transport goods which were prohibited by the agreement.
 His ships carried cargo such as British linen or gunpowder.
 Another known smuggler was Samuel Adams, also a well known American statesman, who later became one of the organizers of Boston Tea Party.
 These smuggling practices were not only an effective means of resisting high taxes of Britain and weakening its policies but also a cheaper alternative for desired goods.
 The illegal goods were obtained, in particular, from the Dutch, French and Spanish traders and merchants.

 By a change in Great Britain ministry's foreign policy, which wanted a promotion of trade, export and manufacturing, the Townshend Act was repeal, only partially, though.
 Subsequently, the colonists partially repealed their own non-importation policies.

 The duties imposed on many goods were lowered, except for tea.
 The Parliament also maintained its right to tax the colonies.

 The fact that the Townshend duty stayed in effect for tea, in addition to the Tea Act, which objected to reducing amounts of tea stored in London warehouses, resulted in the later so-called Boston Tea Party.

 Economical impact

 In the beginning, let's draw a table, displaying an average import of linens and cotton to Philadelphia.

 These figures show how the state of affairs affected the trade.
-A great depression can be seen in the years of 1760s when the majority of non-importation and taxes battle struggled.
+A great depression can be seen in the years of the 1760s when the majority of non-importation and taxes battle struggled.

 Nonetheless, it is suggested that the non-importation and connected depression was not caused only by the unpopular acts.
 In this period of time, the creditors and investors asked for their money back from the colonial importers who were unable to pay their debts.

 To gather more money they made up the nonimportation so that they could sell their stock at the higher prices.

 Not only had the non-importation agreements helped to repeal unwanted acts, but they also supported bring down in the exchange rates and clear the stuffed inventories of the importers.